-- if the "XRM_5G" feature is supported, the AF may include:
+- if the "Multimodality_5G" feature is supported, the AF may include:

-- the Multi-Modal Service ID within the "multiModalId" attribute.
+- the Multi-Modal Service ID within the "multiModalId" attribute;

+- the media component information of the multimodal service in the "medComponents" attribute.
+Within the MultiModalMediaComponent data structure, the AF shall include:

+the media component number within the "medCompN" attribute; and

+the IP data flow(s) description within the "flowInfo" attribute;

+Within the MultiModalMediaComponent data structure, the AF may include:

+the media component type within the "medType" attribute;

+either a reference to a pre-defined QoS information for the media component within the "qosReference" attribute, or individual QoS parameters within the "medQosReq" attribute;

+if individual QoS parameters are provided, an ordered list of alternative service requirements for the media component within the "altQosReqs" attribute, that follows the AlternativeServiceRequirementsData data structure;

+if a reference to pre-defined QoS information is provided, an ordered list of QoS references for the media component within the "altQosReferences" attribute;

+the Qos Monitoring information for the media component within the "qosMonInfo" attribute, that follows the QosMonitoringInformation data structure; and/or

+if the feature "RT_Latency" is supported, an indication of whether Uplink-Downlink Transmission to meet the Round-Trip latency requirement applies to the media component within the "roundTripInd" attribute.

 NOTE 4: For multi-modal flows related to multiple UEs, multiple UE-specific AF requests are used, and the AF provided information to NEF is the same as single UE case.

-If the NEF receives the AF request with optional attributes namely "multiModalId", NEF shall store and forward the attributes to PCF to support the delivery of multi-modal services.

-Editor’s Note: Feature name and granartulity is FFS

-- The NEF may send the following error responses based on failed request responses received from the 5GC (TSCTSF, as specified in 3GPP TS 29.565 [50], or PCF, as specified in 3GPP TS 29.514 [7]):
+If the NEF authorizes the AF request, the NEF maps the different data streams of the multimodal application provided by the AF onto different media components and interacts with the PCF via the Npcf_PolicyAuthorization service.- The NEF may send the following error responses based on failed request responses received from the 5GC (TSCTSF, as specified in 3GPP TS 29.565 [50], or PCF, as specified in 3GPP TS 29.514 [7]):

 a.
 If the NEF receives the indication that the 5GC failed in executing session binding, the NEF shall reject the HTTP POST request with an HTTP "500 Internal Server Error" response including the "cause" attribute set to "PDU_SESSION_NOT_AVAILABLE".